dvgniele/WoTerFlow/README.md

-# WoTerFlow: Experimental Kotlin Implementation for WoT (Web of Things)
+# WoTerFlow: Experimental Kotlin Implementation for Web of Things Directory

 ---